syntaxsurge/creator-bank/README.md

 - **Bitcoin-first onboarding.** Passport lets members connect with Bitcoin-native wallets alongside familiar EVM wallets, so there is no “pick a chain” friction.
 - **Recurring revenue without custodians.** Memberships, payouts, and marketplaces operate through audited smart contracts deployed to Mezo testnet/mainnet.
-- **Creator tooling in one place.** Courses, paylinks, invoices, swaps, and payouts live in a single UI wired to the same chain data and Convex backend.
+- **Creator tooling in one place.** Courses, paylinks, invoices, payouts, and a Mezo hub shortcut live in a single UI wired to the same chain data and Convex backend.

 ## Feature highlights